spockthewok/TS2MemCapRemover/README.md

   and further long-term testing across various hardware configurations is required to confirm this.

   To account for this, an alternative solution is proposed on pages 52&ndash;53 of my dissertation, that suggests doubling the address cap based on whether the game is patched to be Large
-  Address Aware.
+  Address Aware (also known as a 4 GB patch).
 Although this might more stable or 'safe', it means the 'pink soup' would still occur once this expanded cap is reached, but its appearance would be less frequent than without this method.

+  Realistically, Windows shouldn't allow 32-bit programs to allocate above `0xFFFFFFFF` if they are Large Address Aware (or `0x7FFFFFFF` if not) anyway, so any potential instability caused by these limits being reached would be tied to whatever checks Maxis implemented to monitor the size of the heap and free/reallocate resources when necessary &mdash; considering that the original hard-coded ceiling of `0x7FFFFFFF` can be reached fairly easily on modern hardware, it can be assumed these checks may not be efficient/aggressive enough.
 - An identical piece of failsafe logic is found within the function at address `0x00D948B6`.
 During my extensive debugging of the game for this project, this set of checks were never triggered, but it is possible that these may be executed, causing the 'pink soup' as a result.
 Code has been included within the plugin to remove these checks but has been commented out, as it is difficult for me to test due to it never being hit (at least on my machine).